Selected Portfolio - Green Roofs & Living Walls

 We are pleased to have completed green roof and living wall projects of all scope and size across London and the UK and even in mainland Europe.
 Below is a brief selection of commercial green roof and wall installations we have been involved in.

-Please contact us for more details or visit us on FACEBOOK further examples
+Please contact us for more details or see our FACEBOOK page for further examples:

 Green roof retrofit on Ruislip Gardens London Underground Tube Depot